 Key points of Lysosomal storage diseases

-- The autophagy mechanism removes specific cell organelle, which is marked as unwanted or aged factors including mitochondria, endoplasmic reticulum (ER), peroxisomes, and Golgi complex.
+- The autophagy mechanism eliminates particular cell organelles, such as mitochondria, endoplasmic reticulum (ER), peroxisomes, and the Golgi complex, which are designated as undesirable or aging factors.

-- Lysosomal storage diseases are developed in an autosomal recessive manner, which means both parents of the individual have provided a baby with a mutated gene.
+- Lysosomal storage diseases are autosomal recessive, which means both parents of the affected child passed a mutated gene to their child.

 - Tay-Sachs disease